nus-cs2030s/2324-s2/docs/style.md

 6. Use "[Egyptian brackets](https://en.wikipedia.org/wiki/Indentation_style#K&R_style)":

-    - Opening brace have no line break before; but has line break after
+    - Opening brace has no line break before; but has a line break after
     - Closing brace has a line break before; and has a line break after (_except when there is `else` or comma following a closing brace_).

     !!! success "Good Example"